Horse Problems Database - Head and Neck - Horse Sarcoids

 she reminded.
 "Because other less invasive treatments frequently work well and tumor transplantation from a donor horse bears risks such as tumor production and transmission of other diseases this procedure should be reserved for refractory cases," Rashmir-Raven stressed.

-2) Other "weird" treatments that may work for your horse
+Alternative sarcoid treatments for your horse

 Electric Zapping